 What’s better?
 A clean desk or a cluttered desk?
 That’s a great question!
 The debate on which is better has been going on for years, and to be honest, scientists are still stumped.
 However, having a clean, well-organized workspace does reap some pretty awesome benefits.

-Clear a space on your desk to take notes and let’s learn about the many advantages of having a clean office environment.
+Clear a space on your desk to take notes and let’s learn about the many psychological benefits of having a clean and organized desk.

 Messy Vs. Clean